June 30, 2023

 The Hardcastle Crags walk in West Yorkshire is a lovely three-mile affair following the rocky paths through the woodlands, up hills, and along the Railway Trail with its ravines, streams and ancient mills.

-The walk is particularly photogenic, with its commanding oak, beech and pine trees with their warm fall colours.
+The walk is particularly photogenic, with its commanding oak, beech and pine trees with their warm autumnal colours.
 There’s also a smattering of ancient stepping stones, footbridges and weirs which form delightful focal points for a panoramic photograph.

 7. Allen Banks in Northumberland